-The business conduct and documentation requirements, the compliance with which was further delayed under the Interim Final Rules, are similar in scope to the requirements that were previously extended until December 31, 2012 under the Commission's Final Rule for Confirmation, Portfolio Reconciliation, Portfolio Compression and Swap Trading Relationship Documentation Requirements for Swap Dealers and Major Swap Participants issued in August of this year.
-As a result of this delay in compliance dates for the business conducts standards discussed herein, we would expect SDs and MSPs to similarly give their counterparties more time to adhere to the Protocol given that they will not need to comply with these requirements until May 1, 2013.
-Because the Protocol assists SDs and MSPs in satisfying their business conduct and documentation requirements under Dodd-Frank and given that the Interim Final Rules delayed compliance with most of these requirements covered under the Protocol, we would expect that SDs and MSPs will not stop trading with counterparties that had not adhered to the Protocol by December 31, 2012.
+This compliance relief with respect to business conduct and documentation under the Interim Final Rules is similar in scope to the relief which had been previously given until December 31, 2012 pursuant to the rule release accompanying the Commission's Final Rule for Confirmation, Portfolio Reconciliation, Portfolio Compression and Swap Trading Relationship Documentation Requirements for Swap Dealers and Major Swap Participants issued in August of this year.
+As a result of this delay in compliance dates for the business conduct standards discussed herein, we would expect SDs and MSPs to similarly give their counterparties more time to adhere to the Protocol given that they will not need to comply with these requirements until May 1, 2013.
 This Client Alert is provided for your convenience and does not constitute legal advice.
 It is prepared for the general information of our clients and other interested persons.
 This Client Alert should not be acted upon in any specific situation without appropriate legal advice and it may include links to websites other than the White & Case website.